-Iris, Tulips, Jonquils and Crocuses by Alma Thomas of Women in the Arts, and the Whitney Museum of American Art, among many others.
+Iris, Tulips, Jonquils and Crocuses by Alma Thomas in the Arts, and the Whitney Museum of American Art, among many others.
 See Trail 4 for old Shaw Junior High School.
-1 (6) Mary Jane Patterson Residence 1532 15th Street, NW Educator Mary Jane Patterson (1840-1894) received a B.A. from Oberlin College in 1862, becoming the nation's first black woman to earn a B.A. from an established college.
-After a teaching stint in Philadelphia, Patterson moved to Washington in 1869 to teach and serve as principal of the Preparatory High School for Colored Youth.
-She co-founded the Colored Women's League of Washington, D.C., a precursor to the National Association of Colored Women. ® 7 Alain Locke Residence 1326 R Street, NW Alain Locke (1886-1954), one of the leading intellectuals of the 20th century and the nation's first black Rhodes Scholar, was a central figure in the New Negro Renaissance.
+6 A Fitting Tribute: Logan Circle Heritage Trail This self-guided Cultural Tourism DC neighborhood tour of 15 signs offers much more on this historic area.
+It starts with Sign 1 at 16th and O streets, NW. [] www.culturaltourismdc.org 7 Mary Jane Patterson Residence 1532 15th Street, NW Educator Mary Jane Patterson (1840-1894) received a Bachelor of Arts from Oberlin College in 1862, and is considered the nation's first black woman to do so from an established college.
+(Oberlin records that Lucy Stanton [Day/Sessions] received a degree in 1850, but it was not a Bachelor of Arts.)
+After teaching in Philadelphia, Patterson moved to Washington in 1869 to teach and serve as principal of the Preparatory High School for Colored Youth.
+She co-founded the Colored Women's League of Washington, D.C., a precursor to the National Association of Colored Women.
+8 Alain Locke Residence 1326 R Street, NW Alain Locke (1886-1954), one of the leading intellectuals of the 20th century and the nation's first black Rhodes Scholar, was a central figure in the New Negro Renaissance.
 He edited The New Negro (1925), an anthology of poems, prose, and art that helped define this critical cultural movement.
 Although usually associated with Harlem, Locke called Washington home.
 Beginning in 1912, he taught English, education, and philosophy for more than 40 years at Howard University.
 In 1935 he founded the Associates in Negro Folk Education, organized to disseminate scholarly work to adult learners.
 Of the nine "bronze booklets" published by the Associates between 1936 and 1942, Locke penned two on art and music.
-Locke also wrote widely on cultural pluralism, a philosophical concept emphasizing respect for different cultures. ©
+Locke also wrote widely on cultural pluralism, a philosophical concept emphasizing respect for different cultures.
+TRAIL

 Mount Vernon Square and Shaw With its Central Public Library and its location along a number of streetcar lines, Mount Vernon Square was a gathering place for residents during the first half of the 20th century.
 Shaw, a name given to the area northwest of the square in 1966, encompasses several distinct neighborhoods populated by African Americans, Asian Americans, and European Americans.
 This is the neighborhood where A. Philip Randolph worked on civil rights tactics, and Carter G. Woodson pioneered the study of black history.
-Look for more on the Shaw Heritage Trail.
 1 Central Public Library Site 801 K Street, NW The Central Public Library first opened here in 1903.
 From the beginning it was one of the few city institutions that did not segregate its patrons.
-Financed by white philanthropist Andrew Carnegie, the grand Beaux-Arts style building was also known as the Carnegie Library.
-In 1972 the library moved to the new Martin Luther King, Jr., Memorial Library at 901 G Street, NW.
-Today the
+Financed by white philanthropist Andrew Carnegie, the grand Beaux-Arts style building is also known as the Carnegie Library.
+In 1972 the library moved to the Martin Luther King, Jr., Memorial Library at 901 G Street, NW.
+Today the building,